 Getting in touch with us

 We would always prefer to speak to you over the phone or face to face.
-However, following the COVID-19 lockdown and in the interests of keeping our residents and staff safe our office remains closed, therefore at this time face to face contact is limited.
+However, in the interests of keeping our residents and staff safe, our office is open for appointments only, face to face contact will remain limited.

 We encourage you to get in touch with us in a way that suits you and we will respond to you in a way which is convenient for you, or is most appropriate for your query.